-- $^{\star}\text{A}$ statement of the present levels of educational performance of the child. - A statement of goals, including measurable short-term instructional objectives. - A statement of the specific services to be provided to the child. - Appropriate objectives, criteria, and evaluation procedures and schedules for determining whether the objectives are being achieved.
+\A statement of the present levels of educational performance of the child.

+\A statement of goals, including measurable short-term instructional objectives.

+\A statement of the specific services to be provided to the child.

+\Appropriate objectives, criteria, and evaluation procedures and schedules for determining whether the objectives are being achieved.

-The AIG students will receive regularly scheduled enrichment provided by requirements: AIG teachers meeting the following add-on licensure; possession of/working toward an AIG Local Professional Achievement Certificate.
+The AIG students will receive regularly scheduled enrichment provided by teachers meeting the following requirements: AIG add-on licensure; possession of/working toward an AIG Local Professional Achievement Certificate.
 These teachers will also collaborate with general education teachers to support the extension of the student's learning.
 All AIG students will be responsible for mastering the Common Core and NC Essential Standards; however, differentiated instruction will be provided to the student to allow for more enrichment and curriculum-compacting opportunities in areas of particular strength.
-This is in alignment with UPAW's mission of offering a learning environment that is academically rigorous and enhanced with personalized learning plans.
-The goal of the program is to further develop the student's cognitive learning, research and reference, metacognitive skills at each grade level in one or more content areas, which are aligned to the NC AIG Program.
+This is in alignment with WLPA's mission of providing students with a rigorous education program offering personalized learning plans.
+The goal of the program is to further develop the student's cognitive learning, research and reference, and metacognitive skills at each grade level in one or morecontent areas, which are aligned to the NC AIG Program.

 Each quarter, teachers analyze Interim assessment results.
 For high-ability students, teachers use this to help identify enrichment areas.
-Within the framework of UPAW's GVC Education Model, teachers determine the instructional focus, strategies, and curriculum resources to be used for enrichment during the six weeks between interim assessments.
+Within the Model, teachers Education framework of WLPA's GVC determine the instructional focus, strategies, and curriculum resources to be used for enrichment during the six weeks between interim assessments.
 The AIG Program is built upon an academic foundation and centered on interdisciplinary enrichment activities.
 Students' studies, for example, may include holistic projects that incorporate the development of advanced research skills, complex creative thinking and problem-solving, communication skills for a variety of audiences, and use of technology to promote the desire for learning on self-selected and/or teacher-selected topics.